Skip to Main Content

 But there are plenty of situations where it makes more sense for you to work on your chapters as separate documents.
 Before you submit the finished dissertation, you will combine all of the files into one large document (see steps below), and then use information in other parts of this Guide to generate your table of contents, lists of figures, tables and equations, and fix any problems with your page numbers.
 If this is the way you go, please be sure to do it well before your deadline, so you have time to make sure everything is correct throughout the document.

-Once again, we encourage you to use our dissertation template (available on this page), whatever option you choose.
-It already has a few placeholder chapters you can paste your content into, as well as instructions for how to create additional chapter placeholders.
+Once again, we encourage you to use our dissertation template (available on this page), whatever option you choose, perhaps using one template document for each chapter.
+The template already has a few placeholder chapters you can write or paste your content into, as well as instructions for how to create additional chapter placeholders.
 In the template, it's just a matter of copying your content and pasting it in place of our placeholder content.

 But if you're not using the template: